 Designed to enable educators to become discriminating consumers and practical producers of action-oriented educational research.
-The course gives teachers the opportunity to develop the professional knowledge, skills and disposition for critical inquiry and research development, preparation, analysis, interpretation and evaluation.
+The course gives teachers the opportunity to develop the professional knowledge, skills and dispositions for critical inquiry and research development, preparation, analysis, interpretation and evaluation.

 This inquiry-based course approaches the design of school curricula with consideration for philosophical underpinning, theoretical research related to learning and pedagogy, cultural and political context, and systemic change.
 Issues related to diversity, equity and quality of educational experience will be explored.